Jefferson Parish, Louisiana: Demographics

+Racial / Ethnic Profile of places in Jefferson Parish, Louisiana

 Economy

 The economy of Jefferson Parish has often been tied to that of New Orleans, being a part of its metropolitan area.

 According to the parish's 2011 Comprehensive Annual Financial Report, the top employers in the parish were:

 Other notable employers in the parish have been Friedrich Custom Manufacturing, a leading maker of police barricades, including the ones used by the New York City Police Department; and Starr Textiles, which relocated to the parish from New Orleans.

 Since the inception of the COVID-19 pandemic in 2020, the parish has been laboring on a plan for redeveloping and diversifying its economy to attract more businesses.
 A five-year economic development plan was issued by the Jefferson Parish Economic Development Commission.

 Education

-The parish's public schools are operated by Jefferson Parish Public Schools.
+The parish's public schools are operated by Jefferson Parish Public Schools, which has boundaries paralleling those of the parish.
 The Jefferson Parish Library operates the public libraries.

 Historically a significant number of the parish's students were in private schools, and as of 2015 Catholic schools (of the Roman Catholic Archdiocese of New Orleans) had the majority of private school students.
 In 2000 the parish was the American county equivalent with the second highest per capita enrollment in private school.
 As of October 1, 2014 there were fewer than 18,000 students in Jefferson Parish, or over 25% of the children of the ages for K-12 education, who attended private schools approved by the State of Louisiana.
 There were also 1,246 children in the parish who were homeschooling or who were in private schools not approved by the state.

 From 2013–2014 to 2014–2015 the percentage of students in the parish's private schools declined by 4%; the Catholic schools specifically had the same percentage of enrollment decline.
 The non-Catholic private schools together had a 3% decline.
-Jessica Williams of The Times Picayune stated that the establishment of charter schools and improved options in Jefferson Parish district schools, along with Hurricane Katrina in 2005 and the 2008 recession, caused decreases in private school enrollment.
+Jessica Williams of The Times Picayune stated that the establishment of charter schools and improved options in Jefferson Parish district schools, along with Hurricane Katrina in 2005 and the Great Recession, caused decreases in private school enrollment.

 Government and infrastructure

-Cynthia Lee-Sheng, daughter of former Sheriff Harry Lee is the current President of Jefferson Parish, elected in 2019.
+Cynthia Lee-Sheng, daughter of former Sheriff Harry Lee, is the current President of Jefferson Parish, elected in 2019.
+Legislative authority in the parish is delegated to the Jefferson Parish Council, which consists of five district council members and two at-large members.

 The Bridge City Center for Youth, a juvenile correctional facility for boys operated by the Louisiana Office of Juvenile Justice, is in Bridge City, an unincorporated area in the parish.